apurv101/aimyable_docs/docs/overview.md

 ## 9. DevOps & Infrastructure
 The architecture is designed for scalability and continuous operation:

-- **Celery Queue System**: Task instructions are distributed across engines for asynchronous processing.
+- **MongoDB**: Task instructions are distributed across engines for asynchronous processing.
 - **Server-Client Communication**: Mini-RPA communicates with the server for real-time execution of actions.
 - **Vector Database**: Provides fast retrieval of past user conversations and task details.